 This was one of those games, where discussing the football without first discussing the officials is impossible, where the man in black dominates proceedings to such an extent that the other twenty-four participants might as well have stayed at home, where seasons are turned on decisions made by arseholes.
 Hence, presumably, the fact that we’ve not yet had any comment from Graham Taylor.

 This game took place in the middle of the fuel crisis.
 Protesters unhappy at the heavy taxation on fuel had blocked depots across the country.
 As a result panic buying started and on the day of the game over 3000 petrol stations across the country were closed because they had no petrol left to sell.
 Therefore a trip to Blackburn by car was a risky proposition for many Hornets fans.
-Click here for a more detailed explantation of the crisis.
+However those who braved were rewarded with a wonderful win.

 The 100 Greatest Watford Wins- No.45: Britain was in the grip of a fuel crisis.
 Farmers and lorry drivers had blockaded oil depots in protest at the soaring cost of diesel.
 Queues formed on the forecourts, then the petrol pumps ran dry.
 There was an away game to get to.
 Watford laid on an extra coach for the supporters as many opted to leave their cars at home.
 Fewer than 200 Watford fans managed to make the journey but they witnessed a thriller.